kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

     waitForInitialRestore: true
 ```

 When the `waitForInitialRestore` is set to true, the Elasticsearch instance will be stack in the `Provisioning` state until the initial backup is completed.
-On completion of the very first restore operation the Elasticsearch instance will go to the `Ready` state.
+On completion of the very first restore operation, the Elasticsearch instance will go to the `Ready` state.

 For detailed tutorial on how to initialize Elasticsearch from Stash backup, please visit [here](/docs/guides/elasticsearch/backup/stash.md).